mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 |- go.mod,go.sum
 ```

-Putting everything under `internal` has the advantage that you are free to change whatever you want without any fallout.
+Putting everything under `internal` has the advantage that you're free to change whatever you want without any fallout.
 After some time, when the project grows, package boundaries will start to appear.
 At that point, start to separate into sub-packages.

 Following are some of the anti-patterns to keep in mind: